streamlit/streamlit/docs/getting_started.md

     st.line_chart(chart_data)
 ```

-### Use a selectbox for options
+#### Using a selectbox for options

 Use [`st.selectbox`](api.html#streamlit.selectbox) to choose from a series.
 You
-can write in the options you want, or pass through an array or data frame
+can write in the options you want as a literal array, or pass through an array or data frame
 column.

 Let's use the `df` data frame we created earlier.